Smoke fired pottery

 at regular spacing.

 The pots are placed inside and covered with sawdust.
+A fire is lit

-A fire is lit on the sawdust and allowed to turn to charcoal before
+on the sawdust and allowed to turn to charcoal before the flames are

-the flames are extinguished when the lid is put on.
+extinguished when the lid is put on.
+A metal flue with a damper has

-degree of control as it burns.
+been riveted to the lid and gives a degree of control as it burns.

 The holes in the side of the bin also serve this purpose, some being